A Founding Mother

 Parish Church to Cathedral

 By the late 1920s, the St. James congregation was dwindling.
 A number of the old families stayed, attached to the church in spite of the radically changing neighborhood, but much of the area's former elegance had evolved into low-rent retail buildings, cheap boarding-houses, and transient hotels.
-The Great Depression saw the near bankruptcy of the Diocese of Chicago, but St. James Church was able to weather the rest of the 1930s through the Second World War relatively unscathed.
-A small but loyal congregation maintained the parish’s traditions and institutions, albeit on a significantly smaller scale than in years past.
+The Great Depression saw the near bankruptcy of the Diocese of Chicago, but St. James Church was able to weather the rest of the 1930s relatively unscathed.
+A small but loyal congregation maintained the traditions, albeit on a smaller scale than in the past.